 Oxford is a very small city located in the state of Georgia.
 With a population of 2,197 people and two constituent neighborhoods, Oxford is the 249th largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Oxford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Oxford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Oxford is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Oxford who work in office and administrative support (20.70%), teaching (8.26%), and personal care services (8.03%).
+There are especially a lot of people living in Oxford who work in office and administrative support (20.04%), sales jobs (9.24%), and teaching (9.13%).

 As is often the case in a small city, Oxford doesn't have a public transportation system that people use for their commute.

-The per capita income in Oxford in 2010 was $15,541, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $62,164 for a family of four.
+The per capita income in Oxford in 2010 was $17,146, which is middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $68,584 for a family of four.
 However, Oxford contains both very wealthy and poor people as well.

 The most common language spoken in Oxford is English.
-Other important languages spoken here include Korean and Russian.
+Other important languages spoken here include Korean and Chinese.